The Who, What, Where, When and Sometimes, Why.

 Mindfulness meditation (mindfulness-based stress reduction)

-With mindfulness meditation (including mindfulness-based stress reduction), you are aware of your thoughts and feelings, but do not interpret or judge them.
+With mindfulness meditation (including mindfulness-based stress reduction), you’re aware of your thoughts and feelings, but you don’t interpret or judge them.

 Mindfulness meditation uses breathing methods and may include guided imagery as well as other relaxation and stress reduction techniques.